Notes on the Geography of Spain: Seville

 Established by Julius Caesar as the Roman city of Hispalis, Seville became part of al-Andalus in 711.
 After the breakup of the Cordoban caliphate, it became an independent state until the Almohads took control in 1163 and made it their capital.
 In 1248 Fernando III took the city and made it his capital, as did later rulers including Pedro I, who restored and extended the Muslim palace before occupying it.
 Almost eight centuries later the Muslim city has been obliterated: there's little left from that time.
 But for centuries after the reconquest the Spanish in Seville built in the so-called mudejar style, derived from the Alhambra.
 It's another example of the conquered conquering the conquerers.

 A strange place to begin, but here--under restoration in 2003--is a reminder of the days when Seville was Spain's jumping-off point for the New World.
-That position made the 16th century literally a golden age for Seville.
+This was literally a golden age for Seville.
 It didn't last long: the city was devastated by the plague in 1649, and the Guadalquivir's navigability was gradually reduced by siltation.
 The city's decline was made public for all to see by the Casa de Contratacion, the body controlling trade with the Americas: in 1717 it moved to Cadiz.

 The archives building was originally a stock exchange, built about 1600 and modelled after the Escorial in Madrid.
 The archives were moved here in 1785 and include records from Cortes, Pizarro, and Magellan.

-The Giralda Tower, built as a minaret in 1184-96.
-It was later raised to house a cathedral bell tower, much as the minaret in Cordoba had been raised.
-Unlike the cathedral in Cordoba, however, which rises in the midst of the former mosque, the great mosque of Seville was destroyed to make way for the vast cathedral, which fills the space of the former mosque.
-The tower's massive footprint--a square 50 feet on a side--is said to be modelled on that at Kairouan, in Tunisia; inside, there are ramps wide enough for two horses to climb the tower abreast.
+The Giralda Tower, now a cathedral bell tower, was built as a minaret.
+Date: 1184-96.
+Unlike the cathedral in Cordoba, which rises in the middle of the former mosque, the great mosque of Seville was destroyed to make way for the cathedral.
+The tower's massive footprint--a square 50 feet on a side--is said to be modeled on that at Kairouan, Tunisia; inside, there are ramps wide enough for two horses to climb the tower abreast.

 Looking east from the tower toward the Alcazar.
 That word is a corruption of al-Qasar, Arabic for "the palace," itself a corruption of Latin "Caesar."